WhackoJacko/Jetee/docs/index.rst

 Writing configuration file
 ##########################

-Jetee configuration file is a regular Python file.
-By default it's called ``deployment.py``.
+Jetee configuration file is a regular Python file, containing configuration class(or classes).
+Once launched Jetee will import it as python module(by default called ``deployment``).
-Create a new one in the root directory of your project (location does not matter, but it's more convenient).
+Create a new one named `deployment.py` in the root directory of your project (location does not matter, but it's more convenient).

 Creating configuration class
 ****************************
 Configuration class is a class inherited from ``AppConfiguration``.
 This is the configuration of the remote server.
 All deployment options are defined in it.
-Thereby each class inherited from ``AppConfiguration`` is a configuration.
+Thereby each class inherited from ``AppConfiguration`` is a configuration (class name is a configuration name).
 So you may want to have multiple configuration classes(eg for staging and production servers).
 By default Jetee will try to load configuration class named ``Staging``.

 Defining server configuration
 -----------------------------

-You need to define the following attributes:
+In your configuration module subclass ``AppConfiguration`` and override the following attributes:

 .. attribute:: AppConfiguration.hostname